-You may first learn that your property is being taken for public benefit when a potential condemnor enters your land for the purposes of conducting preliminary surveys or to gather engineering or other data.
-State law permits such entries; however, the condemnor must pay you for any damages to your land caused by the entry.
+A landowner may first learn that their property is being taken for public use when a potential condemnor enters their land to conduct preliminary surveys or gather engineering data.
+State law permits such entries; however, the condemnor must pay the landowner for any damages caused by the entrance.

-Generally, you will then be contacted by an agent of the condemning authority who will seek to negotiate a purchase price with you for the land to be condemned.
-The North Carolina Department of Transportation (NCDOT) and the North Carolina Department of Administration (NCDOA) are legally required to attempt “good faith” negotiations with property owners prior to filing a condemnation lawsuit—local condemnors are not.
+After this, an agent of the condemning authority will likely contact the property owner and attempt to negotiate a purchase price for the land being condemned.
+Condemnors such as the North Carolina Department of Transportation (NCDOT) and the North Carolina Department of Administration (NCDOA) are legally required to attempt “good faith” negotiations with property owners before filing a condemnation lawsuit—local condemnors are not.

 Petition to the Clerk of Superior Court—Local Private & Public Condemnors